JDonnellyCodeInstitute/text-based-adventure/test-script.md

 The troll asks his riddle and user responds with incorrect answer | Player informed they were wrong and of the correct answer | Pass
-The troll asks his riddle and user responds with anything other than letters | Validation error message | Pass User gets at least two riddles correct | Troll lets them pass and they move on to the final boss | Pass User gets at least two riddles incorrect | Troll eats the player and the user sees the game over sequence | Pass
+The troll asks his riddle and user responds with anything other than letters | Validation error message | Pass User gets at least two riddles correct | Troll lets them pass and they move on to the final boss | Pass User gets at least two riddles incorrect | Troll eats the player and the user proceeds to the game over sequence | Pass The Beast Lord Sequence Tests | |
+Beast Lord Sequence begins | Beast Lord's speech is printed to the terminal | Pass Rock Paper Scissors (RPS) begins - User inputs anything other than 'rock' 'paper' or 'scissors' | Validation error prints and they're asked again for input - Turn counter remains unchanged in the terminal | Pass
+RPS user makes a valid input | Turn counter increases by 1 next turn | Pass RPS user makes a valid input and wins | Notified in console they win the round, scores displayed | Pass RPS user makes a valid input and loses | Notified in console they lose the round, scores displayed | Pass RPS user makes a valid input and ties | Notified in console they draw the round, scores displayed | Pass User wins two games of RPS | The console is populated with the closing sequence of text followed by a game over | Pass User loses two games of RPS | Player gets a game over | Pass

 Browsers: